jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-10. Click on the offers and verify that it takes the user to the extras page.
+10. Click on the offers and verify that it takes the user to the offers page.

     - Outcome: Pass